 Clinical Trials Experience

-Table 1: Incidence ( ≥ 5%) of Adverse Reactions in Small
+Table 2: Incidence ( ≥ 5%) of Adverse Reactions in

-Cell Lung Cancer Patients Treated With HYCAMTIN Capsules (topotecan capsules) Plus BSC and in 4 Thoracic
+Small Cell Lung Cancer Patients Treated With HYCAMTIN Capsules Plus BSC and in

 |BSC = Best Supportive Care.

-Adverse reactions were graded using NCI Common Toxicity Criteria.
+Adverse reactions were graded using NCI Common Toxicity Criteria Version 2.0.

-In the 682 patients who received HYCAMTIN capsules (topotecan capsules) in the 4 thoracic cancer studies, 39 deaths occurred within 30 days after the last dose of study medication for a reason other than progressive disease; 13 of these deaths were attributed to hematologic toxicity, 5 were attributed to non-hematologic toxicity, and 21 were attributed to other causes.
-One patient death (68 years of age) was attributed to treatment-related diarrhea and one death (68 years of age) attributed diarrhea as a contributory event; both patients received HYCAMTIN capsules (topotecan capsules) .
+In the 682 patients who received HYCAMTIN capsules in the four lung cancer trials, 39 deaths (6%) occurred within 30 days after the last dose for a reason other than progressive disease: 13 due to hematologic toxicity, 5 due to non-hematologic toxicity (2 from diarrhea), and 21 due to other causes.

 Read the Hycamtin Capsules (topotecan capsules) Side Effects Center for a complete guide to possible side effects